RobuRishabh/Docling-Spark-Distributed-Structuring/README.md

 4. **Proceed to Step 2** (Deploy to ROSA).

 ### 2. Deploy to ROSA
-This script handles Namespace, RBAC, SCC (Permissions), and Job Submission.
+This script handles Namespace, RBAC, and Job Submission.

 ```bash
 chmod +x k8s/deploy.sh